greenelab/deep-review/sections/06_discussion.md

 imaging.
 Because learnt patterns are represented in deep neural networks in a layer-wise hierarchical fashion, this issue is usually addressed by fixing an empirically chosen number of layers that preserve generic characteristics of both training and target datasets.
-Then, the model is fine-tuned by re-training multiple networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts.
-For example, see fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs].
+The model is then fine-tuned by re-training multiple networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts (e.g.fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs]).
 Fine-tuning on specific biological datasets enables more focused predictions.
 The Basset package [@tag:Kelley2016_basset] for prediction of functional activities from DNA sequences was shown to rapidly learn and accurately predict